rajprasad12/Web_Scaper/README.md

 - Installation on Windows:
 ```
-Open CMD in the same folder where all this files are present
+Open CMD in the same folder where all this files are present when you download

-c:\python27\python.exe -m pip install -r requirements.txt
+Type in cmd python.exe -m pip install -r requirements.txt

 It will install all modules which requires to run this script
 ```